UJIMA FELLOWSHIP PROGRAM

 Demonstrate volunteer experience within community initiatives, civic engagement and/or business experience

-Must be resident in Edmonton
+Must be a resident in Edmonton or Calgary for the respective cohort

 Program Information

-Cohort One:
+Cohort Five

 Class Format

-All classes will be in person instruction.
+All in classes will in person instructions.

 Time Commitment